Developer Guide: A Tale of Five Prefixes

 simple package manager into a sprawling environment manager.
 In this technical

-discourse, we delve into the intricacies of conda
+discourse, we delve into the intricacies of conda's prefix system, shedding

 light on its evolution and the five distinct prefixes delineated within the